Triple Crown of Hurdling

-The only horse to win all three races in one season was Kribensis, a grey Henbit gelding, trained by Sir Michael Stoute in 1989–90.
+Before 2023, the only horse to win all three races in one season was Kribensis, a grey Henbit gelding, trained by Sir Michael Stoute in 1989–90.
 Since the WBX bonus was introduced, only Punjabi and Go Native came close to claiming the prize, each winning two of the three races.
 After the bonus was withdrawn, their achievements were matched by My Tent Or Yours and Faugheen.
+However, in the 2022/2023 season, the breath-taking Bay gelding Constitution Hill, trained by Nicky Henderson and ridden by Nico de Boinville, swept all three races and claimed the Triple Crown for owner Michael Buckley.

 Punjabi (2008/09)

 Punjabi was the first horse who came closest of winning the WBX bonus.
 After narrowly beating the former champion hurdler Sublimity by a head in the 2008 Fighting Fifth Hurdle, Punjabi fell heavily in the 2008 Christmas Hurdle at the second-last flight while vying for the lead.
 Three months later, Punjabi held off the late rally of Celestial Halo to win the 2009 Smurfit Kappa Champion Hurdle as a 22/1 outsider.

 His trainer, Nicky Henderson, was left to regret what might have been: "He was the forgotten horse.
 We'd have won a £1 million bonus if he hadn't fallen in the Christmas Hurdle at Kempton.
 He would have won I think.
 He was cantering.
 Anyway this makes up for it."
 Punjabi's owner, Raymond Tooth, later described Punjabi's fall at Kempton as, "...probably the most expensive fall in the history of racing."